SlavovLab/pSCoPE/README.md

 ### License

-The SCoPE2 code is distributed by an [MIT license](https://github.com/SlavovLab/DO-MS/blob/master/LICENSE).
+The pSCoPE code is distributed by an [MIT license](https://github.com/SlavovLab/DO-MS/blob/master/LICENSE).

 ### Contributing